pdarragh/chump/homework/report/report.md

 system using the Rocq theorem prover.
 However, because we found ourselves subjected to external time constraints and due to our lack of experience in mechanical verification, we removed some complexity from the type system to make the problem more tractable.
+Despite these simplifications, we experienced no shortage of setbacks and were unable to meet our goals.

 In this report, we:

-  * Explain the restricted system we chose to implement in lieu of the complete Curricle specification.
-  * Describe the character of the proofs we wish to develop for this system.
+  * Explain the simplified system.
-  * Discuss the challenges that prohibited the successful development of these proofs, including:
+  * Discuss challenges that prohibited successful development of the system.
-      * Issues present in or deriving from the original work.
-      * Issues derived from our choice of restricted system.
+  * Describe the character of the proofs we wish to develop.
-  * Investigate the current status of the implementation.
+  * Evaluate the current implementation.
-  * Make a plan for continuing this work.
+  * Make a plan for future work.

-# CHUMP
+# CHUMP {#sec:chump}

 The system supported by Curricle is built on top of Rust.
 This is useful to programmers because it makes the system easier to use, since it does not require a particularly strange toolchain.
 However, Rust features a complex memory use analysis as part of its type system.
-While this is a significant boon in favor of Rust's adoption as a low-level systems language, it significantly complicates the development of proofs (mechanical or otherwise) that use it.
+While this is a significant boon in favor of Rust's adoption as a low-level systems language (and a bonus for Curricle), it significantly complicates the development of proofs --- mechanical or otherwise --- that use it.

-The extended Curricle report contains dozens of pages of semantics and proofs, and a not-insignificant portion of these is due, at least in part, to the underlying complexity of Rust's type system.
+The extended Curricle report (see \ref{sec:extended}) contains dozens of pages of semantics and proofs, and a not-insignificant portion of these is due, at least in part, to the underlying complexity of Rust's type system.
 The Curricle authors' choice to include this in their formalization is reasonable given the intended use case, but the complexity of the proofs was a significant cause for concern for these authors.
 We set about developing a new, smaller language primarily intended to reduce the complexity of the proofs we would later develop.

 ## Syntax